jeanaica/epoch-table/README.md

 In this exercise you will create an Epochs table that has sorting, search and/or pagination.
 Data will be available at the endpoint provided in the .env file.
 Note: It is not required to finish implementing all the features.

-Apollo GraphQL is already setup with the subgraph endpoint we are going to use.
+The subgraph endpoint we will use is located in the .env file.
 You can find the subgraph here and use the playground to see the schema and make queries: https://thegraph.com/explorer/subgraph/graphprotocol/graph-network-mainnet.

 For this challenge we will query the Entity called Epoch.
 After you get all of the epochs (or some of them, if you use pagination), render them in a table with the columns with the data you choose to display.